 The work of SCAR in achieving its mission is carried out by its many and varied groups.
-SCAR is currently composed of three permanent, disciplinary Science Groups (Geosciences, Life Sciences and Physical Sciences), six flagship Scientific Research Programmes focusing on high priority topical areas, four Standing Committees to handle ongoing business of a permanent nature, and over 30 specialized subsidiary Expert and Action groups serving to address various scientific needs over a limited timeframe.
+SCAR is currently composed of three permanent, disciplinary Science Groups (Geosciences, Life Sciences and Physical Sciences), three flagship Scientific Research Programmes focusing on high priority topical areas, five Standing Committees to handle ongoing business of a permanent nature, and over 30 specialized subsidiary Expert and Action groups serving to address various scientific needs over a limited timeframe.
 All SCAR groups are allocated budgets for their activities and are governed by the pdf Rules of Procedure for Subsidiary Bodies (157 KB) .
 They are periodically reviewed to help focus SCAR outcomes on the most important priorities and products needed.
 The work of these groups advances understanding of all aspects of the Antarctic region and may result in seminal publications, and feeds into the advice given to the Antarctic Treaty System and other policy makers.

 Subsidiary Expert and Action groups are established by the main Science Groups, or in some cases by the Executive Committee, to address specific research topics of interest to the community.
 Researchers propose new groups when they identify areas where current research is lacking or more coordination is needed.
 Groups report to their parent Science Group and membership is open to any interested researchers from SCAR member countries.
 Action Groups address one specific issue and are short-term, usually with a lifetime of between two and four years.
 Expert Groups have a broader focus and a longer lifetime of around six to eight years, with the option of renewal.
 Groups are asked to report activities yearly to the SCAR Executive Committee and Delegates Meetings.
 Internal review of Expert Groups is conducted every four years and an external review is conducted if the Expert Group wishes to extend for another six- or eight-year term.
 Current groups are listed in the Appendix of the pdf SCAR Membership Guide (262 KB) with a brief description of their remit.